Zenoo/labrute/README.md

 - Start the server, client and etwin local server with `yarn dev`

+- **Important**: Disable your adblocker for the local development environment, as it may block fingerprint requests

 - Commit and push your changes

 - Create a pull request to merge your fork into `main`